Asbjoedt/CLISC/README.md

 * Password protected or otherwise unreadable spreadsheets will not be converted or compared, but they will be copied to the new archivable directory

 ### Count
-* Count number of spreadsheets in directory by file format (file extension)
+* Count number of spreadsheets in directory by file format
+  - Accepted file extensions: .fods, .ods, .ots, .xla, .xlam, .xls, .xlsb, .xlsm, .xlsx, .xlt, .xltm, .xltx
+  - Office Open XML file formats of Transitional and Strict conformance can be identified

 ### Convert
-Convert any spreadsheet to XLSX (Excel, Office Open XML Transitional conformance)
+Convert any spreadsheet to .xlsx (Excel, Office Open XML Transitional conformance)

 * The following file formats are supported
-  - Office Open XML with extensions XLSB, XLTX, XLSM and XLTM*
+  - Office Open XML with extensions .xlsb, .xlsm, .xltm, .xltx and .xlsx with Strict conformance*
-  - Legacy Microsoft Excel with extensions XLS and XLT* (feature not working)
+  - Legacy Microsoft Excel with extensions .xls and .xlt* (feature not working)
-  - OpenDocument with extensions FODS, ODS and OTS
+  - OpenDocument with extensions .fods, .ods and .ots
 * Output all conversions in subdirectories named n+1
 * Rename all conversions n+1.xlsx

-<sub>*XLA and XLAM file extensions are Microsoft Excel Add-in files and cannot contain worksheet cell information.
-Therefore, they are excluded from conversion but will be copied to the new archivable directory.</sub>
+<sub>*.xla and .xlam file extensions are Microsoft Excel Add-in files and cannot contain worksheet cell information.
+Therefore, they are excluded from conversion but will be copied to the new archive directory, if arhciving is selected</sub>

+<sub>*.xlsx with Transitional conformance will only be converted if arhciving is selected</sub>

 ### Compare
 Compare original and converted spreadsheets to log differences* in